Conceptual Physics Chapter 4: Newton's Second Law of Motion

 The rate at which velocity changes with time.

-A force that must be overcome to move an object at rest. ( the friction that exists between a stationary object and the surface on which it's resting. )
+A force that must be overcome to move an object at rest.

 The force of resistance created by two objects sliding against each other.